A Reference Document · The Language Firm

 The Language Firm

 A compliance, language access, and edtech review practice serving K-12 schools and districts.
-The firm conducts forensic language analysis on vendor agreements, privacy policies, terms of service, DPA exhibits, and federal compliance language, and produces governance infrastructure (Tool Spotlight Cards, the First Watch audit series, the Policy Brief series, the Default Settings Briefing, the Clarifier Workshop, the Upstream Vendor Risk Protocol Bundle) from those findings.
+The firm conducts forensic language analysis on vendor agreements, privacy policies, terms of service, DPA exhibits, and federal compliance language, and produces governance infrastructure from those findings.
 The firm holds no commercial relationship with any vendor it assesses.

 Linguists in the loop

 The firm's staffing principle.
 Every finding the firm publishes carries a named human investigator's signature and date.
-AI can draft and accelerate; a person reads, aligns, signs, and stands behind the governance.
-The phrase is a staffing decision, not a slogan: "a computer can never be held accountable."
+A person reads, aligns, signs, and stands behind the governance.

 The language determines the liability